NitchayaninT/data-mining/Process/ch5/Classification Methods 2.md

 - KNN simply stores the training data and waits until it needs to make a prediction
 - So during training, it just memorizes the data.
 So "prediction" is expensive if training data is very big cuz we have to **compare target record with every training record** to find **K nearest neighbors**
 - KNN predicts the class of a new sample based on its **neighbors** in the **training set**.
+- K too small -> sensitive to noise in the data instead of general patterns, overfitting
+- K is too big -> misclassification
+- KNN is also a popular method to **impute missing values**
 ## Naive Bayes